Published July 2024. Last updated June 2025.

 - equity.

-The Sustainability Working Group will provide advice to the Expert Committee on the most appropriate approach to identify and consider the evidence about diet and sustainability.
+The Working Group will provide advice to the Expert Committee on the most appropriate approach to identify and consider the evidence about diet and sustainability.

-It is likely that input from relevant Government departments will be sought during scoping work on sustainability and representatives from these departments may be invited to observe Working Group meetings.
+It is likely that input from relevant government departments will be sought during scoping work on sustainability and representatives from these departments may be invited to observe Working Group meetings.

-All relevant Government departments will be invited to comment upon the draft Guidelines.
+All relevant government departments will be invited to comment upon the draft guidelines.

 - How will consumers provide input (including farmers)?